gyulamad/Screen/README.md

 ```
 ## `Touch::Calibration` and `Touch::begin()`

-For touch screen anti-spin the `Touch` object use and EMA (exponential moving average calculation with high/low threshold) that could be differ on each device thepending on the touch-screen sensiticity and device speed, you have to make an estimated pre-calculation to find the best parameters.
-By default the following constats are used:
+For touch screen anti-spin the `Touch` object use and EMA (exponential moving average calculation with high/low threshold) could differ on each device depending on the touch-screen sensitivity and device speed, you have to make an estimated pre-calculation to find the best parameters.
+By default, the following constants are used:
 ```
 #define SCREEN_DEFAULT_CLK_ALPHA 10
 #define SCREEN_DEFAULT_CLK_MAX 150